hawk05236/Universal/README.md

    `https://yourwebsitename.w3spaces.com`
    Replace "yourwebsitename" with the actual name you chose for your website.

+Remember to delete everything everything in the `index.html` file before pasting the universal source code in `index.html`.
 By following these steps, you will successfully set up your website using the Universal Proxy source code.
-If you require further assistance, please feel free to reach out for help.